 On this page, you will find key tools and resources linked to the Minimum Standards for Child Protection in Humanitarian Action.
 Additional resources on child protection in emergencies can be found and uploaded on the dedicated CPiE knowledge shaing platform at mhpss.net.

 What is the Child Protection Working Group?

 Member agencies commit resources and staff time to CPWG work.
-Additionally ECHO, DFID, NORAD, DANIDA, SIDA, SDA and UNICEF have contributed funds for work-plan initiatives, as well as the staffing of the coordination function.
+Additionally ECHO, DFID, NORAD, DANIDA, SIDA, CIDA and SDA have contributed funds for work plan initiatives and the staffing of the coordination function.

 *Homepage photograph credits: © UNICEF/NYHQ2010-0814/Holt